 Superhero movies have been the biggest box office draw for years now.
 It’s gotten so big that movies like Venom, a spinoff of Spider Man that doesn’t even include Spider Man at all, can be a tremendous success.
-And this isn’t really a bad thing, unless the movies start feeling routing.
+And this isn’t a bad thing, unless the movies start feeling routine.
 Well, luckily next year shows no signs of that.
-Both in terms of superhero films and all around movies, next year looks like it is going to be one of the more experimental years yet.
+Both in terms of superhero films and all around movies, next year looks like it is going to be one of the more experimental and creative years yet.

 Aside from The Avengers: Endgame, which will deal with the aftermath of a massive genocide of sorts (not exactly common for a superhero film,) there’s also another Spider Man movie (and this is a good thing, considering that Homecoming featured our best Spider Man yet.)
 And there’s also Captain Marvel, (the first female led, Marvel-superhero film.)
 But the really creative stuff starts with things like The Irishman.